markmakemate/Statistic-Learning-Theory/README.md

 * Using Particle Swarm Optimization for SVM
 * Using Simulated Annealing Algorithm for SVM
-* Heuristic Algorithms: *subclass* of SVM, implements the *interfaces* of SVM
+* Heuristic Algorithms: *subclass* of SVM, implements the *interfaces* of SVM **Tip:**<br/>
+1. Kernal function matrix must be the parameter of SVM constructor
+2. Kernal function matrix must be a Matrix object.

 ## 5. AdaBoost
 * **Template Design Pattern**